juju/docs/1097-using-openstack-with-juju.md

 before creating a controller (`juju bootstrap myopenstack`).
 ```

+`juju add-cloud` command pre-populates the defaults with the following environment variables.

+- `OS_AUTH_URL` becomes the default API endpoint URL
+- `OS_CACERT` becomes the default path to the CA certificate file
+- `OS_REGION_NAME` becomes the default refion name

-Note that it is possible to choose more than one authorisation method - just separate the values with commas.
+It is possible to choose more than one authorisation method - just separate the values with commas.

-Confirm the addition of the cloud with the `clouds --local` command (just `clouds` on versions prior to `v.2.6.1`).

-<h3 id="heading--manually-adding-an-openstack-cloud">Manually adding an OpenStack cloud</h3>
+<h3 id="heading--manually-adding-an-openstack-cloud">..via a cloud definition file</h3>

 This section shows how to manually add an OpenStack cloud to Juju (see [Adding clouds manually](/t/clouds/1100#heading--adding-clouds-manually) for background information).
 It also demonstrates how multiple authentication types can be allowed.